Timberline Chainsaw Sharpener

 How Does it Work?
 The key to the tool is a solid platform that won’t bend, flex, or otherwise move during sharpening.
 This acts as a fixed guide to sharpen each cutting tooth accurately on the chain with little or no deviation.

-Each tooth is sharpened individually with the included carbide cutter fitted on a hand crank.
+Each tooth is sharpened individually with the carbide cutter fitted on a hand crank.
 An adjustable stop or paul pushes the chain forward into the carbide cutter and thus sets the length of each cutting tooth.

 Angles are set for the user at a standard 30˚ More experienced and professional users may be interested in the optional 25˚/35˚ angle guides for optimal cutting specific to hard, dense wood or soft, dry wood.